 Outreach

 I am a strong believer that it's very important to educate the general public (especially kids!) about science and astronomy, and make an effort to participate in science outreach whenever possible!
 I'm always very open to being a part of school science events and giving public talks.
-Below are a few of the outreach events I was involved with in as a graduate student in the Ithaca area.
-In Denmark I've recently connected with Astronomy on Tap in Copenhagen, so info on that is coming soon!
+Below are a few of the outreach events I was involved with in the past.
+I hope to become involved in new outreach events in Spain soon, too!
+Most likely after I improve my Spanish skills :) In Denmark I've recently connected with Astronomy on Tap in Copenhagen, so info on that is coming soon!

 Ask An Astronomer (volunteer 2013 - 2020)